JackHoltNU/datavis/README.md

 Likert Builder is still under development.
 The following is a list of planned additions/changes:

-- Add the ability to remove Likert items
-- Add the ability to reorder Likert items
-- Add the ability to add subtitles above and between Likert items (and remove and reorder as required)
 - Refactor the SCSS to be more consistent with variables and classnames
 - Add validation of Likert percentages, so that users are warned if their percentages do not add up to 100%
 - Add the ability to use raw numbers rather than percentages, with Likert Builder producing the percentages automatically